godotengine/godot-docs/classes/class_compressedcubemaparray.rst

 Array of 6-sided textures typically used in 3D rendering, optionally compressed.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 A cubemap array that is loaded from a ``.ccubearray`` file.
-This file format is internal to Godot; it is created by importing other image formats with the import system. ``CompressedCubemapArray`` can use one of 4 compresson methods:
+This file format is internal to Godot; it is created by importing other image formats with the import system. **CompressedCubemapArray** can use one of 4 compresson methods:

 - Uncompressed (uncompressed on the GPU)